Welcome Citizen!

 7. Turn It Off Occasionally

 Just like your phone, switch off your smartwatch once a week for a few minutes.
-This can help it run smoother.
+This can help it run smoothly.

 Final Thoughts